-A car accident lawyer with the Law Offices of Wolf & Pravato can review your situation and advise you of your next steps.
+A car accident lawyer in Florida with the Law Offices of Wolf & Pravato can review your situation and advise you of your next steps.
 Call us today at (954) 633-8270 for a free consultation with a member of our team.

 You Can Hold Someone Responsible After a Crash

-If you were hurt in a bad weather car accidents and heavy rainfall, you can bring a personal injury claim or lawsuit to recover compensation for your damages if someone else’s negligence caused your accident.
+If you were hurt in a bad weather car accident and heavy rainfall, you can bring a personal injury claim or lawsuit to recover compensation for your damages if someone else’s negligence caused your accident.